-My areas of research include scientific data stewardship, open access publishing in the sciences, open data, teaching undergraduates how to read and understand scholarly literature in the sciences, and incorporating rare books, book arts, and ephemera in science undergraduate education as well as K-12 for improving STEM education.
+My areas of research include teaching and learning in the STEM fields.
+Including data visualization, open access publishing, open data, as well as teaching undergraduates how to find, read and use science scholarly literature.
+I also incorporate historic science materials, book arts, photobooks, and ephemera in science undergraduate educational experiences as well as K-12 toward improving overall engagement with STEM.
 Specific focus on writing in the sciences and communicating science.
 I also work toward digitizing science materials in the Archives in order to make them available to researchers across the world and the general public.
 Develop partnerships with the CU Museum of Natural History to digitize archival papers on fossils to add to their Florissant Fossil Beds database.

 Life science librarian, subject specialist, chemistry, biochemistry, biology, MCDB, and museum studies, teach library research instruction, provide access and training for Scifinder and Reaxys, librarian's role in digitization projects archives, special collections, institutional repository, use of special collections and archives for science undergraduate education and K-12, STEM education and libraries, STEM outreach initiatives, communicating science